Description of the test

 How often should the test be performed?

 The frequency of testing depends on the type of diabetes you have and the type of medication therapy you are on.
-People with type 1 diabetes using insulin should test at least 4 times a day, or as often as directed by your doctor.
+People with type 1 diabetes using insulin should test at least 3 times a day, or as often as directed by your doctor.
 People with type 2 diabetes using once-daily insulin and medication for their diabetes should test at least once a day.
-For people who are being treated only with antidiabetes medication or lifestyle changes, talk to your doctor about how often you should test.
+Otherwise, you should talk to your doctor about how often you should test.

 Regardless of how often you test, it is important that you try to test at different times each day and do tests both before and after meals in order to get a complete picture of your blood glucose levels, but remember to take them at similar times to create a consistent picture for yourself.